rajibaskar/ang/README.md

 ## Make It Your Own
 When using this starter project to build your own app you might consider some of the following steps:

-  * use `search and replace` functionality of your favourite IDE to replace `raj` with `<your-app-prefix>`
+  * use `search and replace` functionality of your favourite IDE to replace `zi7` with `<your-app-prefix>`
   * rename project in `package.json` `name` property and set appropriate version (eg `0.0.0` or `1.0.0`)
-  * remove / rename context path config ` -- --deploy-url /raj-office-apps/ --base-href /raj-office-apps` in `package.json`, this is used to configure url (context path) on which the application will be available (eg. `https://www.something.com/<context-path>/`)
+  * remove / rename context path config ` -- --deploy-url /zi7-office-apps/ --base-href /zi7-office-apps` in `package.json`, this is used to configure url (context path) on which the application will be available (eg. `https://www.something.com/<context-path>/`)
   * rename app in `src/environments/` files (will be shown in browser tab)
   * delete pre-existing `CHANGELOG.md` (you will generate your own with future releases of your features)
   * delete `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md` and `BUILT_WITH.md` files as they are relevant only if project is open sourced on Github
   * edit the title and Open Graph metadata properties in `index.html`
-  * remove or adjust links in the [footer](https://github.com/rajibaskar/ang/blob/master/src/app/app.component.html#L79)
+  * remove or adjust links in the [footer](https://github.com/zi7ibaskar/ang/blob/master/src/app/app.component.html#L79)
   * replace logo in `src/assets` folder ( currently 128 x 128 pixel `png` file )
   * adjust colors in `src/themes/default-theme.scss`
-  * create a pull request in the [original repository](https://github.com/rajibaskar/ang/) to update `BUILT_WITH.md` [file](https://github.com/rajibaskar/ang/blob/master/BUILT_WITH.md) with a link and short description of your project
+  * create a pull request in the [original repository](https://github.com/zi7ibaskar/ang/) to update `BUILT_WITH.md` [file](https://github.com/zi7ibaskar/ang/blob/master/BUILT_WITH.md) with a link and short description of your project

 #### Continuous Integration
 Starter project is using [Travis CI](https://travis-ci.org/) for running linters and tests on every commit.
 Based on your preferences and needs you can either:

   * not use / use other CI server and delete both `.travis.yml` and `.travis-deploy.sh`
-  * create Travis CI account and link it to your projects Github repo and [configure build](https://medium.com/@raj-family/continuous-deployment-of-client-side-apps-with-github-pages-travis-ci-10e9d641a889) with `GH_REF` and `GH_TOKEN` environment variables for automatic deployment of releases to Github Pages
+  * create Travis CI account and link it to your projects Github repo and [configure build](https://medium.com/@zi7-family/continuous-deployment-of-client-side-apps-with-github-pages-travis-ci-10e9d641a889) with `GH_REF` and `GH_TOKEN` environment variables for automatic deployment of releases to Github Pages